 PJM calculates the Synchronized Reserve charge reconciliations by multiplying the kWh data (de-rated for transmission losses) by the Synchronized Reserve billing determinants for that hour.
-The hourly Synchronized Reserve charge billing determinants (in \$/MWh) for each location (Rreserve zone-Zone and or active sub-zone and non sub-zone) is calculated by dividing the total hourly Synchronized Reserve charges in that reserve zone or sub-zone location by the total PJM real-time load (de-rated for transmission losses) in that reserve zone or sub-zone location for that hour.
+The hourly Synchronized Reserve charge billing determinants (in \$/MWh) for each location (Reserve Zone or active sub-zone and non sub-zone) is calculated by dividing the total hourly Synchronized Reserve charges in that location by the total PJM real-time load (de-rated for transmission losses) in that location for that hour.
 These charge reconciliations are then totaled for the month for each EDC or Retail Load Aggregator.
 Note that the reconciliation for Synchronized Reserve charges for a month may be either a positive or a negative value, and may even be such that the reconciled load responsibility MWh results in a negative load quantity.